MeaghanCampbell/disclive/README.md

 # DISClive

+This is the second iteration for DiscLive because of depreciated web API's in version 1.

 ## 💬Description
 DISClive is a live music discovery platform.
 Users can search artists they love, find artists that are similar, and see if any of those similar artists are playing shows near them.